Data Protection – Memberships and Competitive Chess

 English Chess Federation (“ECF”)

 Membership of the national Federation is included within the Club’s membership subscription.
 A discount equating to the costs of an adult bronze or junior silver membership is available for those members who already have a corresponding current adult or junior ECF membership when taking out or renewing their Club memberships.
-Membership of the ECF is essential for all of our competitive chess activities other than speed chess.
+Membership of the ECF is essential for all of our competitive over-the-board chess activities other than speed chess and most of our online events.
 See below.

 ECF Downloads: Privacy Notice